 The year was 2011, West Ham still played at Upton Park, Donald Trump was just the host of the Apprentice and England fans didn’t even know Iceland had a football team.

 Liverpool were under the management of Kenny Dalglish and they were playing with one of the worst squads in recent memory.

-Fast forward seven years and the Reds reached the Champions League final and are one of the most dangerous sides in Europe with a potential Ballon d’Or winner.
+Fast forward seven years and the Reds reached the Champions League final and are one of the most dangerous sides in Europe.

 But it is important to remember the past to understand how far the club has come and why their last season in particular was so impressive.

 Firstly, Liverpool finished sixth in the Premier League in 2010-11 which is a world away from where they are now but with the team they had Dalglish should be given a knighthood for his services to football.